ramiki/laravelApp-crud_resources-/README.md

             ];
         * Instead of using custom event classes, you may register closures that execute when various model events are dispatched.
 Typically, you should register these closures in the booted method of your model   ( like as we do in contact model )

+    - Customs Traits - Helpers - Services are typicly the some idea , in other way laravel hase built-in of each one of theme built-in of all of them is evry where in laravel , and in this app we tested custom and Trait and helper